wilberh/AIFinanceProject/README.md

 | /api/aifinance      |    quote      | {"task": "quote", "ticker": "AAPL" *[OPTIONAL: ,"strt_dt": "2023-06-29", "end_dt": "2023-07-28"]*}             |
 | /api/aifinance      |    trend      | {"task": "trend", "company": "Apple", "country": "us" *[OPTIONAL: ,"strt_dt", "2023-06-29", "end_dt": "2023-07-28"]*}  |

+## Bugs and Feature Requests
+Have a bug or a feature request?
+Please open an [issue](https://github.com/wilberh/AIFinanceProject/issues/new).

 ## License
 This project is [MIT](https://github.com/your_username/your_repository/blob/master/LICENSE) licensed.

-## BUGS AND FEATURE REQUESTS
-Have a bug or a feature request?
-Please open an [issue](https://github.com/wilberh/AIFinanceProject/issues/new).

 ## Feedback
 For feedback or any inquiries, feel free to contact and connect with me on LinkedIn: